apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 examples in Section 1.

 The syntax for type annotations is given below.
-Note that these expressions should not be understood as sets of values, as one would expects from type invariants such as ``TypeOK``.
+Note that these expressions should not be understood as sets of values, as one would expect from type invariants such as ``TypeOK``.
 Rather, they are TLA+ expressions that are parsed by the model checker, in order to construct types.

 The syntax of type annotations is as follows: